 The members of the graduate program will receive their PhD from one of the involved faculties.
 Below you can find the PhD regulations of the faculties.

-Each student is assigned to two tutors who are principal investigators of the CRC.
-The first tutor is the doctoral advisor and principal investigator (PI) of the employing subproject.
+Each student is assigned to two tutors who are project leaders of the CRC.
+The first tutor is the doctoral advisor and project leader (PL) of the employing subproject.
 The second tutor will also be a PI of the CRC and ideally have a distinct scientific background.
 The tutors are responsible for structuring the project and the curriculum, an annual of the progress made by the students in completing their project, and of the qualification for and the preparation of the defence of the PhD or MD thesis.

 To gain an open, fair and transparent approach by all those involved in the doctoral process the doctoral supervision agreement will ensure a good basis right from the start.
 Agreement template between the doctoral researcher, supervisor and mentor at Leipzig University are found here supervision agreement.